 Mr. Claus had a 20-year career as an executive at USAA of San Antonio, Texas serving in various roles, including Executive Vice President of USAA's Enterprise Advice Group from 2013 to 2014, President of USAA's Financial Advice and Solutions Group from 2007 to 2013, and President of USAA's Investment Management Company from 2001 to 2006.
+Until 2023, he served as a director of TrueCar, Inc.

-Mr. Claus is an experienced executive with insurance and asset management expertise critical to the success of our Board.
+Having served as President of USAA's Investment Management Company, Mr. Claus brings insurance executive experience and asset management expertise critical to the success of our Company and Board.
 In his role as Chairman of our Investment Committee, Mr. Claus has strengthened the Board's oversight of the Company's assets under management.
-Further, having served as President of USAA's Investment Management Company, Mr. Claus strengthens the Board's oversight function of our executive team's strategic initiatives.

-Cynthia H. Davis, 57 Independent Director
+Cynthia H. Davis, 58 Independent Director

-Life Insurance Underwriter at NFP Corp. / Partners Financial
+Life Insurance Underwriter at NFP Corp./Partners Financial

-Committees: Executive Committee, Nominating and Corporate Governance Committee
+Committees: Nominating and Corporate Governance Committee (Chair),